Why was Dr Disrespect banned on Twitch? Everything you need to know

-Soon after, Twitch sent out an official statement to outlets including Dexerto: “As is our process, we take appropriate action when we have evidence that a streamer has acted in violation of our Community Guidelines or Terms of Service.
+Soon after, Twitch sent the following statement to Dexerto: “As is our process, we take appropriate action when we have evidence that a streamer has acted in violation of our Community Guidelines or Terms of Service.
 These apply to all streamers regardless of status or prominence in the community.”

-Outside of stating that Doc had “acted in violation” of Community Guidelines, no explanation was given at the time as to what he had done, and we’re still waiting for an answer.
+Outside of stating that Doc had “acted in violation” of Community Guidelines, no explanation was given at the time as to what he had done.

 Twitch has not notified me on the specific reason behind their decision… Firm handshakes to all for the support during this difficult time.

-At the time, however, he did say how long the ban would last, or if it was permanent.
-To this day, Twitch still hasn’t confirmed a reason, or disclosed a length for the ban other than “permanent” either.
+At the time, however, he did not say how long the ban would last, or if it was permanent.
+To this day, Twitch still hasn’t confirmed a reason.

 As reports began to come out that alleged that the streamer’s ban from Twitch was permanent, Beahm’s close friend and collaborator Timothy ‘TimTheTatman‘ Betar reacted to the news during a live broadcast.
 “When I was talking to Doc, all he said was that he was talking to Twitch to figure out what happened,” he said.

 Reporter Slasher later updated everyone on what he knew as well.